 In the past, CEOs have been pretty laid back about their online reputation.
 In fact, we discovered that often, CEOs neglect to engage in social media and many do not have much of a curated online presence at all.
 Only 50% of CEOs have a personal biography on their website, and only 1 in 5 CEOs have a social media account.

 This is a major, potentially harmful oversight.
 A secure CEO reputation is essential not just to the individual, but the company as well.
 Case in point: media about a company’s CEO tends to set the tone for company publicity.
-That means if a company’s CEO typically receives bad press, the company will usually garner more negative news about the organization as a whole.
-According to one study, almost 50% of a company’s reputation is attributed to a CEO’s reputation.
+That means if a company’s CEO typically receives bad press, the company will usually garner more negative news as well.

 Many CEOs now realize how valuable a strong reputation is.
 50% of executives expect CEO reputation to matter more to their company’s reputation in the next few years, and executives attribute 45% of their company’s reputation to the CEO’s reputation.
 Those are high stakes to place on a single individual’s shoulders.

 The Risk of a Blank Slate